Tuesday, May 30, 2023

 Is selfless love still relevant today?

-Selfless love is a rare virtue nowadays; what we have now is the me first or self- centered attitude of love, self-care or self-love they say.
-Before we give ourselves to others we see to it that we are first taken care of.
-It’s our need first before the needs of others we seldom become a person for others anymore.
+Selfless love is a rare virtue nowadays.
+What we often see is a me-first or self-centered attitude—love that is framed as self-care or self-love, as they say.
+Before we give ourselves to others, we make sure that we are first taken care of.
+Our needs come first before the needs of others.
+We seldom become a person for others anymore.

-We thus overlook the fact that when we are selfless we make others alive, joyful and happy.
-We bless others when we give something out of ourselves.
-And we often overlook that the blessing that we give silently comes back to us in many forms and shapes.
+In doing so, we overlook the fact that when we are selfless, we give life, joy, and happiness to others.
+We bless them when we offer something of ourselves.
+And often, we fail to realize that the blessings we give silently return to us in many forms.

-The Blessed Mother is not like many of us; she is very concerned with the welfare of others than her own wellbeing.
-Notice how the Blessed Mother even if she was also pregnant during that time went to her cousin Elizabeth and stayed there until she gave birth.
-She made sure first that her cousin would be through with her delicate pregnancy before she left her.
+The Blessed Mother is not like many of us; she is deeply concerned with the welfare of others more than her own well-being.
+Notice how, even though she was pregnant at the time, she went to her cousin Elizabeth and stayed with her until she gave birth.
+She made sure her cousin would get through her delicate pregnancy before leaving her.

-In this day wherein many of us are overly concerned with our own happiness, social media exposure and fulfillment the Blessed Mother gives us a valuable lesson to live by.
+In this time when many of us are overly concerned with our own happiness, social media exposure, and personal fulfillment, the Blessed Mother gives us a valuable lesson to live by.

-She tells us not to be overly concerned with our own welfare.
-We must look after those who are in need of our love even if we ourselves need love.
+She teaches us not to be overly concerned with our own welfare.
+We must look after those who are in need of our love—even if we ourselves long to be loved.
 Who are those who badly need our love and care?
-The Blessed Mother and Elizabeth are both mothers so for obvious reasons first and foremost it’s our mothers.
+The Blessed Mother and Elizabeth were both mothers, so for obvious reasons, first and foremost, it’s our mothers.

-They are slowly getting old and we may not know it they may quietly leave this world anytime.
-Let us give our very own mothers our love while they can still appreciate it.
-What would it cost us if we express our love for our mothers?
-Nothing except a very little fraction of our pocket, voice and time.
+They are slowly growing old, and we may not notice it—but one day, they may quietly leave this world.
+Let us give our mothers our love while they can still appreciate it.
+What would it cost us to express our love for them?
+Nothing, except a small fraction of our money, our voice, and our time.
 And what will be the effect on them?
 Oh, immeasurable!
-It will energize and reinvigorate them to say the least.
+It will energize and reinvigorate them, to say the least.

-There are many who are in need of our love these days they may not say it but they need it.
-We must look after them even if we will not gain any material things from doing it.
-Truth be told, life is never measured by ownership of worldly things; life is measured by our selfless acts of love, care and kindness.
+There are many who are in need of our love today.
+They may not say it, but they need it.
+We must look after them, even if we gain nothing material in return.
+Truth be told, life is never measured by the things we own.
+Life is measured by our selfless acts of love, care, and kindness.

-On this Feast of the Visitation of the Blessed Virgin Mary let us look at the Blessed Virgin Mary’s very real and selfless expression of Agape love.
+On this Feast of the Visitation of the Blessed Virgin Mary, let us reflect on her very real and selfless expression of Agape love.
 And let us ask ourselves this question: Do I love as the Blessed Mother loves? – Marino J. Dasmarinas

 No comments: